mayank1202/edgeai_book/Chapter 7.1 - GeMM.md

 After the inner loop is complete, C[m,n] is ready to be written out to memory.
 CPU may do a reduction or saturation to convert it to a lower data type.
 The inner loop is repeated for all *MxN* outputs in matrix *C*.
-Hence, the full loop takes *M\*N*K* FMAs.
+Hence, the full loop takes M*N*K FMAs.
 This method is known as **Inner Product** method.
 It generates a single full sum at a time, with no merging of partial sums.
-This requires a hardware intersection unit to align effectual inputs.
 This is fairly efficient from computation point of view, ***if\*** all load/store and other instructions can be pipelined then the runtime will be dominated by FMA cycles.

 But that’s a big **if**.
 The biggest problem we see here is access pattern of matrix B resulting is an extremely high load time of B[k,n].
 To understand this better, let’s note that the change variable in the inner loop is *k*, which means that for successive values of *k**,*** B[k,n] is read from a different row in the matrix. <u>*This results in highly inefficient memory access*</u> for two reasons